 MBA/Master of Arts in International Relations

-The MBA and MA in international relations degree allows students to complement their business education with the study of the role of ideas, interests, and power in shaping international relations.
+The MBA/MA in International Relations degree allows students to complement their business education with the study of the role of ideas, interests, and power in shaping international relations.

 Chicago Booth partners with the Committee on International Relations (CIR), where students take theoretical and interdisciplinary courses in international relations and write a master’s thesis tailored to fit their specific interests and career goals.
-This program requires the successful completion of 2,300 units of course credit (+ LEAD) and an integrated master’s thesis.
+This dual MBA and international relations program requires the successful completion of 2300 units of course credit (+LEAD) and an integrated master’s thesis.

 Tuition is assessed on a per-course basis at Chicago Booth rate for all courses for both degrees.

 This course is required of all Full-Time students and is completed during the Autumn Quarter of their first year of residency in the program.
 The course is designed to enhance students’ self-awareness and interpersonal effectiveness by providing them with an opportunity to benchmark themselves with respect to critical aspects of leadership—working in teams, influencing others, conflict management, interpersonal communication, presentation skills, etc. The course also helps students create a personalized plan to guide their continued development at Booth and beyond.

 Advanced Alternatives: Accounting & Financial Analysis 1, Accounting & Financial Analysis II, Financial Statement Analysis